-A keystone jack is a female connector used in data communications, particularly local area networks (LANs).
+A keystone jack is a female connector used in data communications with cabling products, particularly local area networks (LANs).
 The jack is usually mounted in a wall plate or patch panel.
 A keystone plug is the matching male connector, usually attached to the end of a cable or cord.
+As one of the leading cabling manufacturers, Copperled can offer various keystone jacks for different cabling solutions.
+If you want to know more information, please contact us!

 Step 1: Make sure the stripper is adjusted properly on a scrap piece of cable. ...